corentinmarc/complete-intro-to-react/README.md

 ```

 ### Async Redux
-Redux by default has no mechanism for handling asynchronous actions.\
+**Redux by default has no mechanism for handling asynchronous actions**.\
 Luckily, Redux accept middleware so we can enhance it.
-There is a lot of way to manage asynchronous tasks with Redux, the most popular are [redux-thunk](https://github.com/reduxjs/redux-thunk), [redux-promise](https://github.com/redux-utilities/redux-promise), [redux-observable](https://github.com/redux-observable/redux-observable) and [redux-saga](https://github.com/redux-saga/redux-saga).
+There is a **lot of way to manage asynchronous tasks with Redux**, the **most popular are [redux-thunk](https://github.com/reduxjs/redux-thunk), [redux-promise](https://github.com/redux-utilities/redux-promise), [redux-observable](https://github.com/redux-observable/redux-observable) and [redux-saga](https://github.com/redux-saga/redux-saga)**.\
-You will be using on of those library in function of your need or convenience.
-It will permit you to do all asynchronous stuff (like API calll) and unpure operations which aren't permit in reducers.\
+You will be using on of those library in function of your need or convenience.\
+It will permit you **to do all asynchronous stuff (like API calll) and unpure operations** which aren't permit in reducers.